35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 Whilst the Council hasn't signed a partnership agreement with shopping centre developer Delancey, it has provided CPO powers to clear the site of traders and has signed over a small parcel of council-owned land.

-In 2018, Peter John took the unusual step of [announcing his support](https://www.london-se1.co.uk/news/view/9599) for Delancey's scheme even though it didn't meet with the Council's minimum requirements for social rented housing or offer any reprovision for existing traders.
+In 2018, Peter John took the unusual step of [announcing his support](https://www.london-se1.co.uk/news/view/9599) for [Delancey's scheme](https://www.35percent.org/shopping-centre/) even though it exceeded the Council's density requirements for the site and didn't meet with minimum requirements for social rented housing or offer any reprovision for existing traders.

 ![](/img/screenshot-2021-08-06-at-11-50-04-interview-cllr-peter-john-southwark-labour-leader.png)